Meet our Team:

 She has served on the Executive Committee of the RTA’s Citizens’ Advisory Committee and the Oakland County Public Transit Authority, which oversaw SMART bus service in Oakland County.
 Dedicated to ongoing learning, she completed fellowships with Detroit Regional Chamber’s Leadership Detroit, the Michigan Nonprofit Association’s Executive Leadership Fellowship and the Center for Progressive Leadership.

 Previously, Ms. Owens spent six years with PIRGIM (the Public Interest Research Group in Michigan) leading the passage of state identity theft laws and advocating a reduction air pollution from coal-burning power plants.
 She has also worked on several political campaigns and taught environmental education in the Michigan State Parks.

 A nearly lifelong Michigan resident, she graduated from the University of Michigan’s School of Natural Resources and the Environment where she co-lead the nation’s largest voter registration drive and promoted community service.
-She currently lives in Hazel Park with her husband and daughters and enjoys traveling, baking, video games, and Detroit’s wonderful festivals.
+She currently lives in Detroit with her husband and daughters and enjoys traveling, baking, video games, and Detroit’s wonderful festivals.

 Ms. Nowak-Boyd coordinates TRU’s administration, events, and member communications.
 She launched the Transit on Tap event series.